syntasso/workshop/using-multiple-promises/README.md

 ```
 <br />

 By requesting these three resources, you will start three pods, one for the Jenkins server (named `jenkins-example`), and two which create a postgres cluster (named per the Resource Request name, `acid-minimal`).
-To verify you have all the necessary resources up and running
+To verify you have all the necessary resources up and running<br/>
+<sub>(This may take a few minutes so `--watch` will watch the command)</sub>
 ```console
 kubectl --context kind-worker get pods --watch
 ```
-_(this may take a few minutes so `--watch` will watch the command)_
 <br />

 The above command will give an output similar to